W. C. Handy

 W. C. Handy was born on this date in 1873.
 He was a Black composer, cornet player, and bandleader,

-Born in a two-room cabin in Florence, Alabama, William Christopher Handy was educated in public schools by his father and paternal grandfather, both of whom were clergymen.
-Handy heard music wherever he turned--spirituals at his father’s church and chants of laborers on the river.
+Born in a two-room cabin in Florence, Alabama, William Christopher Handy was educated in public schools by his father and paternal grandfather, both clergymen.
+Handy heard music wherever he turned, spirituals at his father’s church, and chants of laborers on the river.
 He was sent to Huntsville A&M to get a teaching degree, and from 1900 to 1902, he was a music teacher.
 Upon graduation, he left for the Chicago World's Fair, only to find that it had been delayed for a year.

 He began his musical career as a cornet soloist and bandmaster with minstrel shows.
 One of his earliest engagements was with the World's Columbian Exposition in Chicago in 1893.

-Handy was a deeply religious man whose influences in his musical style were found in the church music he sang and played as a youth and in the sounds of nature in Florence.
-Handy was an educated musician and taught others how to read notes.
-He combined his education with his enthusiasm for the distinctive style of uniquely American music, then often considered inferior to European classical music.
+Handy was a deeply religious man whose musical influences were found in the church music he sang and played as a youth and in the sounds of nature in Florence.
+Handy was an educated musician who taught others how to read notes.
+He combined his education with his enthusiasm for uniquely American music's distinctive style, which was often considered inferior to European classical music.
 He was soon disheartened to discover that the college often cast aside American music and emphasized foreign music considered "classical."

 About that time, William Hooper Councill, the president of Alabama Agricultural and Mechanical College for Negroes (AAMC) (today named Alabama Agricultural and Mechanical University) in Normal, approached Handy about teaching music.
 At the time, AAMC and Tuskegee Institute were the only colleges for Blacks in Alabama.
 Handy accepted Councill's offer and became a faculty member teaching music there from 1900 to 1902.